-Take this medication by mouth as directed by your medical practitioner, usually as soon as daily.
-Pick a time of day that is straightforward for you to keep in mind, and simply take your pill at the same time each day.
+Take prescription drugs by mouth as directed by your doctor, usually once daily.
+Pick a time of day that is easy for you to remember, and take your pill simultaneously daily.

-This is not a list that is complete of side effects.
+This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 In the US -

 Airmail: 2-3 business weeks

-EMS: 3-8 business days.
+EMS: 3-8 business days